-- 5.16 Everyone is entitled to attend a meeting of Council, a Committees of Council or a Public Forum.
-Council must ensure that all meetings of Council, Committees of Council and Public Forums are open to the public.
-(Section 10(1) of the Act) - 5.17 Clause 5.16 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.18 A person (whether a Councillor or another person) is not entitled to be present at a meeting of Council or a Committee of Council or a Public Forum if expelled from the meeting (Section 10(2) of the Act): - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if Council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+6.32.
+Everyone is entitled to attend a meeting of Council and a Committee of Council.
+Council must ensure that all meetings of Council and Committees of Council are open to the public.

+- 6.33.
+Clause 6.32 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 6.34.
+A person (whether a Councillor or another person) is not entitled to be present at a meeting of Council or a Committee of Council or a Public Forum if expelled from the meeting: - 6.34.1. by a resolution of the meeting, or - 6.34.2. by the person presiding at the meeting if Council has, by resolution, authorised the person presiding to exercise the power of expulsion.